iota-community/X-Team_GoShimmer/README.md

 ### Documentation

-Documentaion goal includes everything related to writing, curating, and sharing content with solid documentation at every launch, that is kept up-to-date, well-written explainations to support IOTA GoShimmer node operators.
+Documentaion goal includes everything related to writing, curating, and sharing content with solid documentation at every launch, that is kept up-to-date, well-written explainations to support GoShimmer node operators.

 > [Discuss the work-in-progress ideas for documentation here →]

 ### Tools development

-Tools development goal includes automation scripts and management tools to kick start IOTA GoShimmer node operators in setting up and operate IOTA GoShimmer nodes.
+Tools development goal includes automation scripts and management tools to kick start GoShimmer node operators in setting up and operate GoShimmer nodes.

 > [Discuss the work-in-progress ideas for tools development here →]

 ###  Improvements to module

-Improvements to module goal includes supporting the IOTA Foundation GoShimmer developers in testing modules, actively participate in network testing and managing modules on the IOTA GoShimmer nodes.
+Improvements to module goal includes supporting the IOTA Foundation GoShimmer developers in testing modules, actively participate in network testing and managing modules on the GoShimmer nodes.

 > [Discuss the work-in-progress ideas for improvements to module/libraries here →](